Energy Manager Overview

 The following are features of the client-side Home Assistant, which are all free to use whether you decide to use the second component (see below) or not.

 - Current pricing - Current buy and sell pricing, as obtained from your electricity provider, are displayed.
+Current AEMO pricing is shown for Flow Power users, though this is indicative of the market only as you will not be charged these rates, but your agreed upon Flow Power rates.

 - Energy Dashboards - Detailed dashboards showing what is going on with your energy management.